microsoft/aka/README.md

 ### Firefox

 Unfortunately [Firefox does not have an easy way to do add a search engine](https://bugzilla.mozilla.org/show_bug.cgi?id=1683969) and an extension may be required.
+If you find an easy way please share.

 ## Suggestions

 Notice anything missing or have suggestions?
 Please create an issue or submit a PR.

 ## Contributing